-LUMIERE: Database box-office film Europei
+LUMIERE: Database box-office film Europei (clickable heading)

-The data base LUMIERE provides a systematic compilation of available data on admissions of the films released in European cinemas since 1996.
-The data base is the result of the collaboration between the European Audiovisual Observatory and the various specialised national sources as well as the MEDIA Programme of the European Union.
+The database LUMIERE provides a systematic compilation of available data on admissions of the films released in European cinemas since 1996.
+The database is the result of the collaboration between the European Audiovisual Observatory and the various specialised national sources as well as the MEDIA Programme of the European Union.

-MEDIA Programme – Film database
+MEDIA Programme – Film database (clickable heading)

 MEDIA is the EU support programme for the European audiovisual industry.
 MEDIA co-finances training initiatives for audiovisual industry professionals, the development of production projects (feature films, television drama, documentaries, animation and new media), as well as the promotion of European audiovisual works.

-OSCE Representative on Freedom of the Media
+OSCE Representative on Freedom of the Media (clickable heading)